The Benefits and Uses of Lemon Peel

 Most of us know the many benefits of lemon, but most of us don’t know anything about its peel.
 Traditionally, many of us are used to using only lemon juice, whether for culinary or medicinal purposes.
 However, lemon peel has many curative properties because it contains 5 to 10 times more vitamins than its juice.

 - There are very important medicinal substances in lemon peel like its essential oil, citronella, phellandrene, vitamin C, citric acid, malic acid, formic acid, hesperidin, and pectins.

 - Among its properties, lemon peel helps rid the body of toxins and, as a result, has a rejuvenating effect as well.

 - It fights abdominal bloating, reducing intestinal gas as well.

 - Helps cleanse the liver thanks to its detoxifying effects which stimulate the elimination of toxic substances and waste.

-- Because of its high content of vitamin C and other vitamins, it is a powerful immune system strengthener that helps prevent infections, colds, flu, and respiratory problems.
+- Due to its high contents of vitamin C and other vitamins, it’s a powerful immune system strengthener that helps prevent infections, colds, the flu, and respiratory problems.

 - Help reduce high blood pressure levels.

 - Eliminates excess oil from the skin, thanks to its astringent properties.

 - Helps lighten dark spots on the skin and teeth.